 What globetrotting rides have you since completed/going to/wanting to complete?

-On about the second day of the Tassie Tiger Trail and high on life, Mum and I jumped onto the Globetrotting website and booked our next trip – The Howqua River trail in November 2017!
+On about the second day of the Tassie Tiger Trail and high on life, Mum and I jumped onto the Globetrotting website and booked our next trip – The Howqua River Ride in November 2017!
 It’s definitely addictive!
 I would love to go on all of them, especially the Japan and Patagonia rides.

 What is your most memorable globetrotting moment?